base-org/web/apps/base-docs/tutorials/docs/4_account-abstraction-with-particle-network.md

 }
 ```

+This wraps the entire application and injects the Particle Connect configuration to the child components.
+All components rendered inside children will have access to the Particle Connect SDK via this provider.

-### Enabling Login and Connection
+### Enabling Login and Wallet Connection

-After setting up Particle Connect, you can facilitate social logins in your application using the ConnectButton component.
+After setting up Particle Connect, you can easily enable your application's social logins and wallet connections using the `ConnectButton` component from the Particle ConnectKit library.
+Below is a basic implementation, which can be added to the `page.tsx` file located in the `src` directory:

 ```ts
 import { ConnectButton, useAccount } from '@particle-network/connectkit';